azarrias/azarrias.github.io/_posts/2015-12-24-super-sparty-bros.md

 lang: en
 ---

-Super Sparty Bros is a demo of a 2D platform game, where you need to collect a "victory" item in order to beat a certain level.
+Super Sparty Bros is a demo of a 2D platform game, on which you must collect a "victory" item in order to beat each level.
+For that, you must avoid a number of enemies that you will be able to stun, by jumping on top of them.

 <!--more-->

 I did this as an assignment for the Michigan State University courses on Game Development.
-This was the first time that I developed a cross-platform project for Unity.
+This was the first time that I developed a cross-platform project with Unity.

 Through this project I learned about some of the game engine's topics, such as:
 * Working with 2D sprites and physics